billhails/CEKF/docs/NAMESPACES.md

 Phase 2 is to extend this to allow access to typedefs. specifically the type constructors.
-We'll leave use of imported type constructors in patterns to phase 3, but phase 2 should include the print compiler.
+We'll leave use of imported type constructors in patterns to phase 4, and phase 3 should cover the print compiler.

 The lambda conversion stage should detect these uses and inline the constructors as it does for local ones, but currently it seems to